Qin2007/impossibillity/readme.md

 ## changelog (admin request)

+### 0.0.8

+- fixed bug and set in to be unlimited mode

 ### 0.0.5 and 0.0.4 and 0.0.6 and 0.0.7

 - fixed bug and added restriction, and changed puntuation.
 0.0.7 doesnt anything